 Hormesis is the acceptance of a little trouble to gain protection from bigger trouble.
-In software, we use fault injection to improve testing coverage by adding some trouble.
-Fault injection alone is not antifragile, but if the system also learns from the problems, then it becomes antifragile.
-See also Simulated Fault Injection (SFI) and Software Implemented Fault Injection (SWIFI).
+We use fault injection to improve testing coverage by adding some trouble.
+Fault injection alone is not antifragile.
+But, if the system also learns from the problems, then it becomes antifragile.
+Likewise, look at Simulated Fault Injection (SFI) and Software Implemented Fault Injection (SWIFI).

-IEEE Xplore listed many fault injection tools and here is a survey of techniques.
-Fault injection can be hardware or software and can occur anywhere in the dev cycle.
+IEEE Xplore listed many fault injection tools.
+Here is a survey of techniques.
+Further, fault injection can be hw or sw and can occur anywhere in the dev cycle.
 At compile time, Fault Injection Description Language (FIDL) allows compiler based injection tools to be extended with new failure modes.
 And, Generic Object Oriented Fault Injection (GOOFI) is an scholarly look at layering tools for pre-runtime.

 2. Automatic Bug Detection and Repair

-Folks at MIT have researched how to import checks from other applications (CodePhage) and perform automatic software patches (Genesis).
-Semantic Aware Model Checking (SAMC) can be used for bug discovery.
+Folks at MIT have researched how to import checks from other applications (CodePhage) and perform automatic sw patches (Genesis).
+Note that, Semantic Aware Model Checking (SAMC) can be used for bug discovery.
 Claire Le Goues, in FTFY, explains research advances in automatic bug repair and GenProg is a general method for doing this on legacy systems.

 3. Failure As A Service